Difference Between CNA and LPN

 Their vital duty is to caring the patients by dressing the wounds and injecting the medicines.
 The LPN take care of patients who can do their work by going to their home.
 The LPN is the one who checks and tests your body before the doctor.

 Further education will help them to become Registered nurses.
 The Licensed Practical Nurse(LPN) is the next level of Certified Nursing Assistant(CNA).
-The Licensed Practical Nurse work in nursing homes and some long-term medical facilities often.
+The Licensed Practical Nurses work in nursing homes and some long-term medical facilities often.

 lpn